Hiking Tour in Hornstrandir Nature Reserve

 Trip Difficulty: Moderate.

-- Transfer, boat tour, guide, delicious lunch and dinner.
+Included: Boat ride, professional guide, delicious homemade lunch and dinner.

-After about an hour scenic boat ride over fjords and along mountain cliffs, the group will be dropped off at the old farmstead of Steig in Veiðileysufjörður Fjord or a it further into the fjord at Karlsstaðir, depending on conditions.
+After about an hour scenic boat ride over fjords and along mountain cliffs, we will be dropped off at Ádalir valley in Veiðileysufjörður fjord.

 Then a gentle hike takes us up the valley, over streams and through flower fields, where there are no trails or other signs of human presence.
-This is Hornstrandir Nature Reserve, where nature rules un-challenged.
 We’ll reach an elevation of around 460 meters and enjoy a fantastic view of the surrounding fjords.
-We’ll stop for a well-earned lunch consisting of homemade delicacies along the way.
+Somewhere along the way, we’ll stop for a well-earned lunch consisting of homemade delicacies.